ShadYBhai/Medical/README.md

 # Medical Central

 In today's world, we understand, the shortage of medicines and their production.
 Consumers not utilizing the full of their medicines & healthcare.

 We connect these entities to regulate the remaining medicines at the most affordable prices.

 We buy the remaining medicines from users, verify them with our pharmacy research team, and make them available at the most affordable price, below 50% of the original price.
 On top of that, it’s an online service at your doorstep.

 # Live Demo

-## 🔗 Live Demo
 [![portfolio](https://img.shields.io/badge/DEMO-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://medical.project-test.online/)